 The addition of S-102 dataset enhances the mariner’s ability to render and display, using colours, higher resolution depth zoning directly from the grid.

 At time of ingest a display system will delineate and display navigational depth zones by comparing the depth layer of the S-102 dataset to the mariner defined vessel draft or default safety contour.
-Depth zone naming and colouring (Tables 9-3 - 9-5, and Figure 9-2) may follow IHO S-52, Edition 6.1(.1).
-Note: colour parameters listed in Tables 9-3 - 9-5 are specified in CIE x, y, L co-ordinates.
+Depth zone naming and colouring (Table 9-3, Table 9-4, Table 9-5, and Figure 9-2) may follow IHO S-52, Edition 6.1(.1).
+Note: colour parameters listed in Table 9-3, Table 9-4, and Table 9-5 are specified in CIE x, y, L co-ordinates.

 Table 9-3 - Depth Zone and Colour Token Information for Day

-9